PratikGajane/PratikGajane.github.io/_pages/publications.md

 <font size = 5> Publications </font>

+* Rosa van Tuijn, Tianqin Lu, Emma Driesse, Koen Franken, Pratik Gajane and Emilia Barakova.
+WeHeart: A Personalized Recommendation Device for Physical Activity Encouragement and  Preventing "Cold Start" in Cardiac Rehabilitation.
+In <i>the second International Conference on Hybrid Human-Artificial Intelligence</i>, 2023.

 * Pratik Gajane, Peter Auer and Ronald Ortner.
 Autonomous Exploration for Navigating in MDPs using Blackbox RL Algorithms.
 In <i>the proceedings of the 32nd International Joint Conference on Artificial Intelligence (IJCAI)</i>, 2023.

 *  Pratik Gajane.
 [Local Differential Privacy for Sequential Decision Making in a Changing Environment](https://arxiv.org/abs/2301.00561).
 In <i> AAAI Privacy-Preserving Artificial Intelligence (PPAI)</i>, 2023.

 * Danil Provodin, Pratik Gajane, Mykola Pechenizkiy and Maurits Kaptein.
 [An Empirical Evaluation of Posterior Sampling for Constrained Reinforcement Learning](https://arxiv.org/abs/2209.03596).
-In <i> the Reinforcement Learning for Real Life Workshop at NeurIPS</i> , 2022.
+In <i> the Reinforcement Learning for Real Life Workshop at NeurIPS</i>, 2022.

 * Danil Provodin, Pratik Gajane, Mykola Pechenizkiy and Maurits Kaptein.
 [The Impact of Batch Learning in Stochastic Linear Bandits](https://arxiv.org/abs/2202.06657).
 In <i> the proceedings of the 22nd International Conference on Data Mining (ICDM)</i>, 2022.